onehilltech/dab/README.md

 # dab

-A data builder for seeding SQL and NoSQL databases with simple and complex data from simple definitions
+A data builder for seeding SQL and NoSQL databases from simple definitions

 ## Getting Started